 Dependency injection is an important application design pattern.
-Angular has its own dependency injection framework, and we really can't build an Angular application without it.
+Angular has its own dependency injection framework, and you really can't build an Angular application without it.
 It's used so widely that almost everyone just calls it DI.

 - Why dependency injection?